 The following diagram illustrates the implemented solution, as presented at Re:Invent 2018.

 The backend successfully launched only after our redesign.
-It was a cloud first, serverless real-time event processing and alerting platform.
+It was a Cloud architecture first, serverless real-time event processing and alerting platform.
 Running entirely using cloud-native components, the stack ingests and performs advanced analytics on over 35 million events per hour.

 Continuous integration and continuous deployment (also known as CI/CD) was crucial to the improvement in development speed.
 We dramatically improved the iteration time from code to QA from 2 weeks to over 100 pushes a day.